 When you hit the road, cross over it and up a bit more to reach another trail.

 You will see there is an option to continue up the hill or walk around it.
 I thought about what to do for a moment.
-I decided I wasn’t quite ready to go up again.
-I knew I would have to at some point but for now, I was going to take an uphill break, so I followed the trail around the the left.
+Then decided I wasn’t quite ready to go up again.
+I knew I would have to at some point, but for now, I was going to take an uphill break, so I followed the trail around the the left.

 The views along here continued to blow me away.
 Now, the road is just below, so you can hear it.
 If you would like to avoid this, then you should take that uphill now.
 The road didn’t bother me too much.
 As you go further along the trail, you can’t actually see it.
 And in that moment, I was willing to sacrifice road peace to not have to walk uphill again (yet).